NGeorgescu/ProjectEulerOneLiners/README.md

 ### Setting local variables

 The second is to do an iteration with a single item when you need to use that item more than once.
-Consider joining a list to its own divisor:
+Consider the list [1,2,3] which needs to be used twice in an arbitrary fashion.
+You can define a variable i and use it twice that way:

     i = [1,2,3]
     i+[j//2 for j in i]